Haplogroup D-M55

 Haplogroup D-M55 (M64.1/Page44.1) also known as Haplogroup D1a2a is a Y-chromosome haplogroup.
 It is one of two branches of Haplogroup D1a.
 The other is D1a1, which is found with high frequency in Tibetans and other Tibeto-Burmese populations and geographical close groups.
 D is also distributed with low to medium frequency in Central Asia, East Asia, and Mainland Southeast Asia.

 Haplogroup D-M55 is found in about 33% of present-day Japanese males.
 It has been found in fourteen of a sample of sixteen or 87.5% of a sample of Ainu males in one study published in 2004 and in three of a sample of four or 75% of a sample of Ainu males in another study published in 2005 in which some individuals from the 2004 study may have been retested.
-It is currently the most common Y-DNA haplogroup in Japan if O1-F265 and O2-M122 (TMRCA approx. 30,000 ~ 35,000 ybp) are considered as separate haplogroups.
+It is currently the most common Y-DNA haplogroup in Japan if O1-F265 and O2-M122 (TMRCA 30,000–35,000 YBP) are considered as separate haplogroups.

-In 2017 it was confirmed that the Japanese branch of haplogroup D-M55 is distinct and isolated from other branches of haplogroup D since about 50,000 years ago.
+In 2017, it was confirmed that the Japanese branch of haplogroup D-M55 is distinct and isolated from other branches of haplogroup D since about 50,000 years ago.
 The split in D1a may have occurred near the Tibetan Plateau.